erikatudisco/programming_formalism/notes_code_review_long.md

 >
 > _Shared by Rob Knight with Fernando Perez in the post [Code reviews: the lab meeting for code](http://fperez.org/py4science/code_reviews.html)_

----

-# Asynchronous - I'll get back to you on that
+## Asynchronous - I'll get back to you on that

+Making sure everyone is free at the same time for a lab meeting can be challenging.
+Hence, asynchronous code review practices are more suitable for busy supervisors or collaborators in different time zones.

+The asynchronous review process allows others to run the code themselves using a reproducible environment, or simply reads through the scripts and share their feedback asynchronously.

 Consider a scenario: